icyphox/site/pages/blog/site-changes.md

 line = f"| [{meta['title']}]({url}) | `{meta['date']}` |"
 ```
 - updated the markdown table (in `_index.md`) by in-place editing the
-  markdown, with the line created earlier---for the latest post.
+  markdown, with the line created earlier -- for the latest post.
 - finally, I'd have to _rebuild_ the entire site since this markdown
   hackery would happen at the very end of the build, i.e, didn't
   actually get rendered itself.